 Inclusive Childhood Education

-As an Inclusive Childhood Education major, you will also complete a second major in one of the following content areas*:
+The inclusive childhood education major requires 55 credits.
+You will also complete a second major in one of the following content areas:

-- Mathematics (Statistics major)
+- Mathematics (statistics major)

-- Social Studies (American Studies or History major)
+- Social Studies (American studies or history major)

 Other choices of a second major are possible through consultation with the department chair.
 Your content-area major is identical to the content major of a non-education student.
 The second major may require candidates to complete more than the minimum 120 credits required for degree completion.

 As an inclusive childhood education major, you will take an additional 15 liberal arts courses that meet the College Core requirements.
 To meet New York State core requirements for the program, you are also required to earn a minimum of 35 credits in content core classes.
 Many of the designated content core courses may also fulfill requirements of the College Core.